Vuslat Doğan Sabancı: Philanthropy

-Sabancı also helped establish a platform to gather all Non Profit Organisations formed around issues concerning women under the same roof, and function as a pressure lobby to ensure more women could be voted into the Parliament, prior to the General Elections in 2010.
+Vuslat also helped establish a platform to gather all NGOs formed around issues concerning women under the same roof, and function as a pressure lobby to ensure more women could be voted into the Parliament, prior to the General Elections in 2010.
 As a consequence of this effort, the number of female MPs rose to 78 after the 2011 elections, from 48.